 Wait, what?
 What on Earth does that mean?
 There’s no sense in that.
 The Earth doesn’t physically go around in circles because of music, everyone knows that.

 So then, what does that mean?
 Well, this saying is actually an idiom.
-It’s meaning isn’t actually what it says.
+Its meaning isn’t actually what it says.
 This idiom means that music is a way to connect people and allow people to relax and escape a little from their everyday stressful lives.
-That music is an art that inspires and motivates all people, no matter the type of music.
+Music is an art that inspires and motivates all people, no matter the type of music.
 Wow, confusing huh?

 What is an idiom?